-Buttons in CV/Gate mode
+Buttons in CV/Gate and CV/Gate/Sustain Modes

 The Channel Buttons at the top can be used to manually fire a channel.
-This works similarly to Note and Keyboard Modes, but with a slight difference: pressing the buttons in CV/Gate mode will play the entire envelope even if you let go of the button before the envelope finishes.
-Holding down the button will not sustain the envelope like it does in Note Mode.
+This works similarly to Note and Keyboard Modes, but with a slight difference: pressing the buttons will play the entire envelope even if you let go of the button before the envelope finishes.